uwefladrich/scriptengine/docs/sphinx/base-tasks.rst

         args: [-l]
         cwd: /tmp

-When the ``stdout`` is given, it can be eiter true, false, or a string that makes for a valid name in the ScriptEngine context.
+When the ``stdout`` is given, it can be either true, false, or a string that makes for a valid name in the ScriptEngine context.
 If ``stdout`` is set to true (the default), then the standard output of the command is printed as log messages on the INFO level.
 When ``stdout`` is false, the standard output of the